STalhaKOSAR/QR-Code-Generate-and-Read/readMe.md

 # QRCodeGenerateandRead Project

 QRCodeGenerateandRead Project is coded with Python3, used Flask framework and Html mark-up language and deployed in Azure.
+``bash
 To access: http://2099190p.azurewebsites.net
+``

 ## Installation

 Follow instructions on:
 (to run on local)
 #In bash
 ``bash
 python3 -m venv venv
 source venv/bin/activate